swetha0/lab-angular-forms/README.md

 # ProGrad Lab | Angular Forms

 ## Learning Goals

-After this lesson, you will be able to:
+After this lab, you will be able to:

 - Create a static Angular application with Angular CLI.
 - Build an Angular application with forms.